srmadscience/volt-securetokens/README.md

 We suggested they use the [getUniqueId](https://docs.voltdb.com/javadoc/server-api/org/voltdb/VoltProcedure.html#getUniqueId) method in VoltProcedure, but they need something which is not just unique, but not possible to guess.
 While [getUniqueId](https://docs.voltdb.com/javadoc/server-api/org/voltdb/VoltProcedure.html#getUniqueId) is functionally unique, it's at least theoretically possible to guess it.

 This example therefore shows how to create a unique token manager in Volt.
-The peformance is such that you could also use it to allocate a fixed number of something very quickly, e.g. concert tickets...
+The performance is such that you could also use it to allocate a fixed number of something very quickly, e.g. concert tickets...

 ## Characteristics
 ### Can’t send same request twice